-Canada is big and beautiful, but climate, distance and the high cost of domestic travel make it hard to get to know her.
+Canada is big and beautiful, but climate, distance and the high cost of domestic travel make it a hard country to get to know.
 Having the freedom to throw your stuff in the trunk and set off as you please makes self-driving a tempting way to explore this frequently spectacular country.

 More information: renting and relocation